ParcNetwork/safeline-ipgroup-sources-sync/README.md

-# SafeLine IP Range Synchronization
+# SafeLine IP Group Source Synchronization

-This project provides a modular Python system to automatically synchronize IP ranges from various external sources (e.g., Google, Bing, OpenAI, Meta, AbuseIPDB) with SafeLine IP groups.
+A modular Python tool that automatically synchronizes IP and CIDR data from multiple trusted external sources (e.g. Google, Bing, OpenAI, Meta, AbuseIPDB) into SafeLine IP Groups.

-It ensures that SafeLine always contains up-to-date IP information from trusted crawlers and blacklists, with automatic batching, grouping, and state tracking.
+It ensures SafeLine always contains up-to-date IP information from crawlers and blacklists, with built-in batching, grouping, and state tracking.

+> **Disclaimer**
+> This project is **not officially affiliated with or endorsed by SafeLine**.
+> It uses SafeLine’s public API to automate group and rule management.
+> Please visit the official product page at [https://www.safeline.com](https://www.safeline.com) for details about SafeLine itself.

 ---